Index

 Disputed areas: Pakistani-administered portion of the disputed Jammu and Kashmir region includes Azad Kashmir and the Northern Areas.

-Pakistan's History - Wikipedia
+History of Pakistan - Wikipedia

-Ancient South Asia, Background to creation of Pakistan, Post Independence Period, 1971 Civil War, 1977 -1985 Martial Law, The Democratic Interregnum, Return of Military Rule, Kashmir.
+Ancient South Asia, Background to creation of Pakistan, Post Independence Period, 1971 Civil War, 1977-1985 Martial Law, The Democratic Interregnum, Return of Military Rule, Kashmir.

 Story of Pakistan - Comprehensive Reference on the Political History of Pakistan